 - Buy products worth over $XXX from your eCom store and get free shipping, bonus offers, etc.,

-If you are not sure which email marketing platform to use to create perfect follow-up emails, etc., give Aweber or GetResponse a try.
+If you’re unsure which email marketing platform to use for creating perfect follow-up emails, etc., consider trying AWeber or GetResponse.
 (Both offer free trials)

 Track everything

-Tracking how each visitor behaves on your eCommerce store is essential not only to know the ROI you get from each traffic buy campaign but also to scale them.
+Tracking how each visitor behaves on your e-commerce store is essential not only to determine the ROI you get from each traffic buy campaign but also to scale them effectively.

 One of the best click tracking tools for solo ads is undoubtedly ClickMagick — It’s filled with many features that are useful for solo ads traffic, like web traffic rotation software, and click quality checker (tier 1, tier 2, etc.), tracking sales across cross devices, and more.

-ClickMagick pricing starts at $69/mo (Starter plan), and you can try it for free.
+ClickMagick pricing starts at $79/mo (Starter plan), and you can try it for free.
 Click the button below to get started now.

 Where to buy solo ads for eCommerce